mmikowski/urianchor/README.md

 # uriAnchor
-## a jquery plugin for management of the uri hash component
+## a jQuery plugin for management of the uri hash component

 Michael S. Mikowski - Posted 2013-01-12